JJN123/Fall-Detection/README.md

 **Dataset Sharing:**

 Please contact Shehroz Khan at shehroz.khan@mail.utoronto.ca for access to preprocessed data.
-Place data in folder Fall-Data
+Place data in folder Fall-Data.
+See README.txt in Fall-Data for information on using the shared data.

 **Citation Policy:**